pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 would I troubleshoot them?
 ```

-> Note: The chaos fault logs at DEBUG level ("Background processing thread started"), so they won't appear in standard log queries.
-This simulates a real-world scenario where CPU issues might not have obvious log indicators.
+> Note: The chaos fault logs minimally ("Worker thread initialized for async task processing" at INFO level when enabled, "Worker thread terminated" when disabled).
+This simulates a real-world scenario where CPU issues might not have obvious log indicators - the CPU spike itself is silent.

 The SRE Agent will provide insights on:
 - Inefficient algorithms or code